-As of the closing of the Company's September 20, 2018 offering, the grant date fair value of the warrants issued to purchase up to 762,438 shares of common stock were estimated to be approximately \$2.57 per share, or a total of approximately \$2.0 million.
-The warrants sold in this offering have an exercise price of \$3.16 per share, and expire five years from the initial exercise date, which is the six-month anniversary of the date of issuance.
-The fair value of the warrants was estimated using a Black-Scholes model, incorporating the following assumptions:
+As of the closing of the Company's January 2020 warrant repricing and exchange transaction, the estimated grant date fair value of approximately \$2.80 per share associated with the warrants to purchase up to 692,725 shares of common stock issued in the transaction, or a total of approximately \$1.9 million, was recorded as a warrant inducement expense with an offset to additional paid-in capital.
+All warrants issued in this warrant inducement transaction have an exercise price of \$3.495 per share, became exercisable beginning 6 months from issuance and expire 5.5 years from the date of issuance.
+The fair value of the warrants was estimated using a Black-Scholes model with the following assumptions:

-Beginning stock price \$ 2.92
+Beginning stock price \$ 3.00

-Exercise price \$ 3.16
+Exercise price \$ 3.495

 Expected dividend yield 0.00%

-Discount rate-bond equivalent yield 2.77%
+Discount rate-bond equivalent yiel 1.66%

 Expected life (in years) 5.50

-Expected volatility 130.7%
+Expected volatility 150.33%